gutfeeling/practical_rl_for_coders/README.md

-#  Practical Reinforcement Learning
+#  Practical Reinforcement Learning - An online course

-An unique Reinforcement Learning course.
-It's unique because

 1. You will learn all the theory necessary for reasoning about Reinforcement Learning problems, choosing the right algorithm, performance tuning, and debugging.
 But I will not go into mathematical proofs and instead, point you to appropriate references, in case you fancy such things.
 The goal is to turn you into a Reinforcement Learning engineer as fast as possible and with no-fluff-and-nonsense.